hivehand/util/README.md

 A thin wrapper around [blink1-tool](http://blink1.thingm.com/blink1-tool/), the command-line interface to the nifty little USB LED gadget known as [blink(1)](http://blink1.thingm.com).

-It triggers six flashes over three seconds, in the color of your choice.
+It triggers ten flashes over five seconds, in the color of your choice.
 If no color is given, it defaults to white.
-Specify a time in the future and it will flash then.
+Specify a time in the future and it will wait until then to flash.

 ## dl